tiwarivikas0/bader2ml/README.md

 - Interactive-node friendly
 - Optional overwrite

-Suggestion: Use interactive node to do the Bader charge analysis.
-Set the value of nprocs to high number depending upon the number of CPUs you have on your interactive node. (number of nprocs = no of parrallel Bader charge calculations) Lets say you have total 100 frames and you set nprocs to 10 then this script will run 10 jobs at a time.
-And once all the calculation have completed go to the next step.
+**Suggestion:** Run the Bader charge analysis on an interactive node.
+Choose `nprocs` based on the available CPUs, as it controls the number of parallel Bader calculations.
+For instance, with 100 frames and `nprocs = 10`, the script executes 10 jobs concurrently.
+Proceed to the next step after all calculations finish.

 ## STEP 3 — Combine ACF.dat → EXTXYZ
 Combine Bader charges (ACF.dat) and atomic coordinates into a single multi-frame EXTXYZ file.